kanselarij-vlaanderen/au-kaleidos-css/README.md

 ## Note on source files

-The `au2-kaleidos.scss` file is meant to be imported into a larger codebase, where global variables (like the colors included in this package) are maintained globally.
+The `au-kaleidos.scss` file is meant to be imported into a larger codebase, where global variables (like the colors included in this package) are maintained globally.